Are you looking to do a day trip to Squamish, British Columbia in Canada? Find out the best kid-friendly Squamish activities worth checking out!

 It’s a National Historic Site, as it was once the largest copper mine in the British Empire.
-Sounds like a great place for an educational experience while having fun!
+This is a great place for an educational experience while having fun!

 Where to Stay in Squamish, BC

-With comfortable beds, high speed Internet, and complimentary continental breakfast, including French toast, muffins, bagels, boiled eggs, yogurt, hot and cold cereals, and much more.
+With comfortable beds, high-speed Internet, and complimentary continental breakfast, including French toast, muffins, bagels, boiled eggs, yogurt, hot and cold cereals, and much more.